 What you can expect from the Ontario Staycation Tax Credit

-Ontarians could get 20 per cent personal income tax credit on eligible accommodations between January 1 and December 31, 2022, up to a maximum claim of $1,000 per individual or $2,000 for a family unit, for a maximum credit of $200 or $400, respectively.
+Ontarians could get 20 per cent personal income tax credit on eligible leisure stay accommodations in Ontario taken between Jan.
+1 and Dec.
+31, 2022, up to a maximum claim of $1,000 per individual or $2,000 for a family unit, for a maximum credit of $200 or $400, respectively.

 Just be sure to hold onto your receipts so that you have the necessary documentation for when the 2022 tax season rolls around.